omni-door/cli/docs/OMNI.md

 - esmDir - es6 module compiled directory

-- hash - whether the hash tag add to building result
+- hash - whether the hash tag add to building result, optional 'contenthash', 'chunkhash' and 'hash'(true equal 'contenthash')

 - configuration - The callback will be call in the build-process, you can return your custom build configuration